ZWZseven/IMGPro2016/README.md

 # IMGPro2016
 This repository contains the original code for an image processing software based on VTK and FLTK libraries.
-It is used to display some classic image processing algorithms on image filtering, segmentation and edge detection.
+It is used to display some classic image processing algorithms on morphological filtering, image segmentation and edge detection.

 ![IMGProGUI](IMGProGUI.png)